WhatsApp message types and pricing

 Template messages

-You can send template messages anytime, but they must be pre-approved by Meta.
+You can send template messages anytime, but the templates must be pre-approved by Meta.

 Template messages have 3 categories: